-Article 17 - Throwing of the boules and boules going outside the terrain
+Article 18, Throwing of the boules and boules going outside the terrain

 Absolutely no-one may, as a test, throw his/her boule during the game.
-Players who do not observe this rule could be penalised as set out in the chapter "Discipline", Article 34
+Players who do not observe this rule could be penalized as set out in the chapter "Discipline", Article 35.

-During the course of an end, boules going outside the marked terrain are valid (except as in the application of Article 18).
+During an end, boules going outside the marked terrain are valid except as in the application of Article 19.

-Article 18 - Dead boules
+Article 19.
+Dead boules

-Any boule is dead from the moment that it enters an out-ofbounds area.
-A boule straddling the boundary line of the authorised playing area is valid.
+Any boule is dead from the moment that it enters an out of bounds area.
+A boule straddling the boundary line of the authorized playing area is valid.
 The boule is dead only after having completely crossed the boundary of the allotted playing area, that is to say, when it is situated entirely beyond the boundary when viewed from directly above.
-The same applies when, on marked terrains, the boule completely crosses more than one of the lanes alongside the lane in use or when it crosses the end line of the lane.
+The same applies when, on marked lanes, the boule completely crosses more than one of the lanes alongside the lane in use or when it crosses the end line of the lane.

-In timed games played on a marked terrain a boule is considered dead when it completely crosses the line of the designated lane.
+In timed games played on a marked lane a boule is considered dead when it completely crosses the line of the designated lane.

-If the boule then comes back into the playing area, either because of the slope of the ground or by having rebounded from an obstacle, moving or stationary, it is immediately taken out of the game and anything that it has displaced after its passage into an out-of-bounds area is put back in place.
+If the boule comes back into the playing area, either because of the slope of the ground or by having rebounded from an obstacle, moving or stationary, it is immediately taken out of the game and anything that it has displaced after its passage into an out of bounds area is put back in place provided these objects have been marked.

 Any dead boule must immediately be removed from the game.
-By default it will be considered to be live the moment another boule is played by the opposing team.
+By default, it will be considered live the moment another boule is played by the opposing team.

-Article 19 - Stopped boules
+Article 20, Stopped boules